Dynamically generated concatenated codes and their phase diagrams: Additional numerics on depolarizing errors

 In~\autoref{app:weight-enum} of this Supplement, we presented two examples of tree codes in which not all gates are identical: binary trees composed of random gates, and a modification of the $d(t)\propto 1.52^t$ self-concatenated in which the third layer of the tree is populated with different gates (\autoref{fig:stripe}a).
 A natural coding question, then, is how these various codes compare for a fixed system size (tree depth) and error model.

 \autoref{fig:random-depol} shows the logical failure probability for the random tree code at varying depths.
-While the threshold $p_c\approx 0.188$ is similar to that of the $d(t) \propto 1.52^t$ tree code, the transition is significantly broader, $\xi_c \approx 7.1$, and the suppression of the logical failure probability below threshold is much weaker.
+While the threshold $p_c\approx 0.188$ is similar to that of the optimal-distance self-concatenated code, the transition is significantly broader, $\xi_c \approx 7.1$, and the suppression of the logical failure probability below threshold is much weaker.

 In~\autoref{fig:comp-t10}, the logical failure probability of the four codes---random, self-concatenated $d(t)\propto 1.52^t$, ``striped'' optimal-distance tree, and the Bell tree---at depth $t=10$ is compared.
 As expected, the curve is sharper for the codes with higher distance.\footnote{Note that at this relatively shallow depth, the intermediate phase in the Bell tree is not discernible.}